Experience with us the Springtime in Gallura: what to do, what to see, the best events and places in this ancient region full of charm in Sardinia!

 Visiting Gallura in springtime is a good choice: the temperatures keep around a pleasant 20° average, the breeze blows lightly from the sea and the warm Mediterranean sun makes you and the island's flora blossom again.

 This is also the perfect season to enjoy the inland areas.
-You can visit archaeological sites, stroll along the rolling hills, through the lush oak forests, admire the characteristic granite boulders that stand imposingly like sculptures and observe the stazzi galluresi - simple rectangular farmhouses, usually surrounded by centuries-old olive trees, a symbol of rural life in the region.
+You can stroll along the rolling hills and through the lush oak forests, visit archaeological sites, admire the characteristic granite boulders that stand imposingly like sculptures and observe the stazzi galluresi - simple rectangular farmhouses, usually surrounded by centuries-old olive trees, a symbol of rural life in the region.

-During this season there's also, and especially, one of the most folkloristic events in Sardinia, the Primavera in Gallura, a series of rural themed activities that will help you discover and live fully Sardinian life and traditions in a truly unique experience.
+During this season there's also and especially Primavera in Gallura, one of the most folkloric events in Sardinia: a series of rural themed activities that will help you discover and live fully Sardinian life and traditions in a truly unique experience.
 Let's check it out together!

 The damsel from the field returns, The sun is sinking in the west; Her bundle on her head she sets, And in her hand she bears A bunch of roses and of violets.
 To-morrow is a holiday, And she, as usual, must them wear Upon her bodice, in her hair.